Welcome to Reception (RSJ)

 Hello and welcome to Reception from Miss Sutton and Mrs Jardine!

-The children will be learning all about Traditional stories, how they are structured, characters and settings.
+The children will be learning all about animal stories, how they are structured, characters and settings.
+We will also have a large focus on non-fiction books and how to fact find!

-We have been so busy this half term.
-We have even started 'Jedi Handwriting' where both Miss Sutton and Mrs Jardine have created a special Star Wars themed lesson to help us with our letter formations.
+We were so busy last term.
+We even started 'Jedi Handwriting' where both Miss Sutton and Mrs Jardine created a special Star Wars themed lesson to help us with our letter formations.
+We have loved doing this!
+We will continue to award children each week for Author of the week and Jedi Hand writer.
+The children are trying so hard!

 Non-Negotiables will continue this half term.
 We understand that there has been a little confusion in the past so we have put this on the website so that you can access the information at any time.
 The children need to complete the letter formation sheets in their phonics folders each week and these need to stay in their book bags.
 (If there are no new sheets in your child's folder this will be a recap week and no sheets will need to be completed) The children will need to read with an adult at least three times a week- once this is done it needs to be marked in the 'Reading Record' side of your child's book so that the adults know.
 Lastly, the children need to complete their Mathletics assignment each week.
 If you have any questions please contact us.